 \( x^{-n} = \frac{1}{x^{n}} \) | \( x^{-3} = (x^{-1})^{3} = (\frac{1}{x})^{3} = \frac{1}{x} \cdot \frac{1}{x} \cdot \frac{1}{x} = \frac{1 \cdot 1 \cdot 1}{x \cdot x \cdot x} = \frac{1}{x^{3}} \) |

-You already use modulo computation when you look at the clock and e.g. needs to figure out what time it's 3 hours after 11 o'clock, which is 2 o'clock.
-In math we write that as:
+You already use modulo computation when you look at a clock and, for example, need to figure out what time it will be 3 hours after 11 o'clock, which is 2 o'clock.
+In mathematics, we write this as:

 \( (11 + 3) \: mod \: 12 = 2 \)

-where 12 is the modulus because we want the time as an integer between 0 and 11 (12 o'clock is in this case denoted by 0).
-In words we say 11 plus 3 modulo 12 is equal 2.
+Here, 12 is the modulus because we want the time as an integer between 0 and 11 (in this case, 12 o'clock is denoted by 0).
+In words, we say "11 plus 3 modulo 12 equals 2."
 The result of a modulo computation is an integer between 0 and the modulus minus 1.
-E.g. with the modulus 3 we have that:
+For example, with modulus 3, we have:

-If an integer is not a prime number it's called a composite number.
-E.g. the integer 6 is a composite number because it can be divided evenly by 1, 2, 3 and 6:
+If an integer is not a prime number, it is called a composite number.
+For example, the integer 6 is a composite number because it can be divided evenly by 1, 2, 3, and 6:

-Therefore, an integer is either a prime number or a product of prime numbers (a composite number).
+Therefore, every integer greater than 1 is either a prime number or a product of prime numbers (a composite number).

-The famous Greek mathematician Euclid proved that there are infinite many prime numbers.
+The famous Greek mathematician Euclid proved that there are infinitely many prime numbers.

-Michael Rabin and Gary Miller have developed an algorithm that decides whether an integer is a prime or composite number by testing the integer with multiple bases denoted by \( a \).
+Michael Rabin and Gary Miller developed an algorithm that determines whether an integer is a prime or a composite number by testing the integer with multiple bases, denoted by \( a \).
 The algorithm is called the Rabin-Miller primality test.

-The greatest common divisor of 12 and 16 is therefore 4, because it is the largest integer of the common divisors.
-In math we write that as \( \gcd(12, 16) = 4 \).
+The greatest common divisor of 12 and 16 is therefore 4, because it is the largest integer among their common divisors.
+In mathematics, we write this as \( \gcd(12, 16) = 4 \).

-Two integers with greatest common divisor 1 are called relatively prime numbers or co-primes.
-E.g. 15 and 28 are relatively prime numbers because \( \gcd(15, 28) = 1 \) (notice that 28 is not a prime number).
+Two integers whose greatest common divisor is 1 are called relatively prime numbers or co-primes.
+For example, 15 and 28 are relatively prime because \( \gcd(15, 28) = 1 \) (note that 28 is not a prime number).

-If one of the two integers is a prime number the greatest common divisor will always be 1, i.e. \( \gcd(a, p) = 1 \) where \( a \) is an integer (either a prime number or a composite number) and \( p \) is a prime number.
+If one of the two integers is a prime number, the greatest common divisor will always be 1, i.e., \( \gcd(a, p) = 1 \), where \( a \) is any integer (either prime or composite) and \( p \) is a prime number.

-One method to compute the greatest common divisor of two integers is by using the Euclidean algorithm developed by the famous Greek mathematician Euclid.
-See "The extended Euclidean algorithm" for more information about how to compute the greatest common divisor of two integer.
+One method to compute the greatest common divisor of two integers is by using the Euclidean algorithm, developed by the famous Greek mathematician Euclid.
+See "The extended Euclidean algorithm" for more information about how to compute the greatest common divisor of two integers.

 \( a \cdot \lambda + b \cdot \mu = \gcd(a, b) \)